opencelium/opencelium/docs/usage/connectors.rst

 will send requests and get responses.
 They are can be different throw different protocols: HTTP, JSON-RPC, SOAP, and so on.
 Currently, HTTP and JSON-RPC are available.
 Connector uses invokers.
 Invoker is a special file filled in with instructions.
-There are 3 test invokers for i-doit, OTRS and sensu systems.

-The list of groups display a title one the left top corner and an image of the invoker on the right top corner.
+The list of groups display a title one the left top corner and an icon on the right top corner.

 |image0|